TudorDan/TechInterviewWorkbook/README.md

 - Is a W3C standard that allows a server to relax the same-origin policy.
 - An API is not safer by allowing CORS.
 For example, a malicious actor could use Cross-Site Scripting (XSS) against your site and execute a cross-site request to their CORS enabled site to steal information.
 - Allows a server to explicitly allow some cross-origin requests while rejecting others.
-- Is safer and more flexible than earlier techniques, such as JSONP.
+- Is safer and more flexible than earlier techniques, such as JSONP (JSON with Padding).

 #### How can you initialize a CSRF attack?